DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 - Plus (+)
 - Underscore (_)
 - Equals sign (=)
-- Period (.) but **removed if defined as first character** (Linux-based operating systems consider file as "hidden" if the filename begins by a period!)
+- Period (.) but **removed if placed as first character** (Linux-based operating systems consider file as "hidden" if the filename begins by a period!)
 - Exclamation mark (!)
 - Apostrophe (')
 - Hash (#)